haifeng/docker-ubuntu-ruby/README.md

 # docker-ubuntu-ruby

 The Ruby docker container based on Ubuntu.
-Everything is customized based on a Rails application.
+Everything is customized for a Rails application.